Automotive Technology

 Career Opportunities

-Our Automotive Technology program graduates enter the region’s workforce at locations such as Gibbons Ford in Dickson City, PA, Pompey Automotive Group in Scranton, PA & Tunkhannock, PA, and Toyota of Scranton in Scranton, PA.
+Our Automotive Technology program graduates enter the region’s workforce at locations such as Tasca Ford in Dickson City, PA, Pompey Automotive Group in Scranton, PA & Tunkhannock, PA, and Toyota of Scranton in Scranton, PA.

 Program Learning Goals